serraict/serraict.github.io/_posts/thoughts/2017-03-02-on-documentation.md

 It requires deliberate writing and weeding effort to stay on the left side of the curve.
-This deliberate effort keeps your from wandering of on the right side of the curve, where it is easy to get lost.
+This deliberate effort keeps you from wandering of on the right side of the curve, where it is easy to get lost.
 Keeping your documentation light but sufficient